GCSE RELIGIOUS STUDIES

 - The moral stances of a religion on numerous issues (e.g. abortion, conflict, crime and punishment, and relationships).

 These are all areas which are explored within the Religious Studies GCSE.
 As you work through your GCSE, you’ll learn about how different faiths interpret their own texts, what they believe about God’s nature, how they prove God’s existence, and how they approach philosophical and moral issues facing us in the modern world.

-The second section of this book focuses on religion in practice.
+The second section of the guide focuses on religion in practice.
 The chapters in this section will focus on how different religions interact with the modern world.
 These areas include: